elenamer/NoiseBench/README.md

 # NoiseBench: Benchmarking the Impact of Real Label Noise on Named Entity Recognition

 We created a benchmark for learning with noisy labels.
-More details can be found in our EMNLP 2024 [paper] (https://arxiv.org/abs/2405.07609).
+More details can be found in our EMNLP 2024 [paper](https://arxiv.org/abs/2405.07609).

 ## About